rileyjson/Cheetah-Sign/Documentation/Development.md

 Everything relating to the front end will be found in the 'cheetahsign-webclient' directory.
 By default, the app will run the App.vue file.

-App.bue is a file that inherits HelloWorld.vue, which inherits DailyForecast.vue.
+App.vue is a file that inherits HelloWorld.vue, which inherits DailyForecast.vue.
 You can modify these Vue files to begin work, or you may make a new Vue file.

 When making a new Vue file, ensure that you edit 'main.ts' to open your newly made